Article Revised July 24th, 2022

 Industrial Engineers: Roles & Responsibilities

 Industrial engineers, on the other hand, are concerned primarily with function over form.
 Their most important job is to ensure that the ideas and concepts are translated into sound underlying mechanics that ensure that the part or product does its job as precisely and economically as possible.
-Although in some organizations, a certain amount of tension may exist between the positions, a good ID/IE team will still be able to work together to design and engineer products that are both attractive and usable.
+Although in some organizations a certain amount of tension may exist between the positions, a good ID/IE team will still be able to work together to design and engineer products that are both attractive and usable.

 Similarities Between Industrial Designers and Industrial Engineers

 Both industrial engineering and industrial design professionals may interface with customers, so depending on their specific position, besides having the job skills required to carry out projects to completion, they often need to have strong sales and interpersonal skills to be able to communicate effectively both inside and outside of their organization.
-For instance, a customer may arrive to discuss their project with a team of several staff members, including a salesperson, a project manager, an IE and an ID.
-Once the customer has explained their needs and accepted the team’s bid, the IE would draft technical drawings based on the required specifications, while the ID would ensure that the form of the object from the standpoint of design was optimized for the environment in which it was to be used.
+For instance, a customer may arrive to discuss their project with a team of several staff members, including a salesperson, a project manager, an IE, and an ID.
+Once the customer has explained their needs and accepted the team’s bid, the IE would draft technical drawings based on the required specifications, while the ID would ensure that from the standpoint of design the form of the object was optimized for the environment in which it was to be used.

 At EVS Metal, we have more IEs than IDs, because so many of our customers come to us for specific parts, rather than complete products.
 That means the functionality of a part is generally more important than the aesthetics, because most of the time the part is hidden within a larger finished product.
 However, when we are asked to complete a full product prototype, IDs are an equally important part of the process, because customers want their end users to enjoy the finished product not just from a usability perspective, but from a standpoint of attractive design as well.

-EVS is incredibly proud to employ an outstanding staff of skilled industrial engineers and designers; they play a huge part in our end-to-end manufacturing capabilities.
+EVS is incredibly proud to employ an outstanding staff of skilled industrial engineers and designers, and they play a huge part in our end-to-end manufacturing capabilities.
 Discover how our IEs and IDs can add value to your manufacturing supply chain by simply requesting a quote online, or giving us a call at (973) 839-4432 today.